-With the help of many of the 45,000 households across 35 square kilometres of the region, we are bringing back the native biodiversity that has been largely absent in such an urban environment.
+With the help of 45,000 households across the region, we can bring back the native biodiversity that has been largely removed from our urban environment.

 Stefan has always been fascinated by the success of projects around New Zealand in bringing back native species.
 Then there was a rat in his garage and this is how it all started.